 - DESADV (DESpatch ADVice) is an EDIFACT message that covers the ASN process and is sent from supplier to customer about materials and parts being physically delivered.
 It usually arrives before goods are physically delivered to the storehouse or assembly line so that customers can better plan their unloading capacities and production.

 - EANCOM® (European Article Number Communication) is a sub-set of the internationally standardized message standard UN/EDIFACT.
 EANCOM® is based on the GS1 numbering system for the physical identification of products, (company) address and logistics units (GTIN [Global Trade Item Number], GLN [Global Location Number] and SSCC [Serial Shipping Container Code]).
 It is the most widely used and internationally unique standard format for electronically exchanging business documents (EDI=Electronic Data Interchange).
 For additional information, please visit www.gs1.at.

 - The eBusiness platform ECODEX (Electronic Commercial Data Exchange) is the predecessor of the eXite® Business Integration Network by EDITEL used today.

-- UN/EDIFACT (United Nations/Electronic Data Interchange for Administration, Commerce and Transport) is a global inter-industry message standard for electronic data interchange developed by the United Nations in the late 80s.
-UN/EDIFACT includes more than 200 different message types and is used by more than 300,000 companies worldwide.
+- UN/EDIFACT (United Nations/Electronic Data Interchange for Administration, Commerce and Transport) is a global inter-industry EDI message standard for electronic data interchange developed by the United Nations in the late 80s.
+UN / EDIFACT is used mainly in the FMCG sector, but also in the automotive industry and includes more than 200 different types of messages.
+It is used by hundreds of thousands of companies around the world.